nhbrill/Website-Document-Communication/README.md

-# Website-Document-Communication
+# Web-o-matic
-A website designer using HTML, JavaScript, jQuery, and Bootstrap.
+A website designer using HTML, JavaScript, and Bootstrap.